 Even though the market is softening we’re still technically in a sellers market and multiple offers are still happening on appropriately priced homes in popular neighborhoods.
 The Puget Sound area has about two months of inventory currently which is a more balanced market than the two weeks of inventory we saw during parts of 2021 and 2022.
 That said, a balanced market is 4-6 months of inventory which means the Seattle and Eastside areas remain a seller’s market as has been the case for many years now.
+By comparison, in late 2023 and early 2024 we had about 2 months of inventory.
 In response to the ever-changing market, real estate agents like myself have honed our ability to read the current market and know what is happening this week or even today.
 So that means I know under what conditions an aggressive multi-offer strategy is required vs. an offer with seller concessions to give my purchasing client the best possible value for their investment.
 Many times I find it is not just about the offer amount, and it is my job as an agent to figure out what that edge really is on a per-transaction basis.

 Buying Strategies – Multiple Offers